 - Any other supporting documentation

-Your Collision Insurance will provide coverage if you hit a pothole if the damage involves more than just your tire.
+Collision car insurance can provide coverage if you hit a pothole if the damage involves more than just your tire.
 A bent wheel, displaced struts, or ruptured ball joints are a few examples of damage that will qualify as a covered claim.
 And the good news is your tire will be covered as well in this case, with possible depreciation for wear.
-In other words, you may not get money for a brand new tire if the tire that was damaged had noticeable signs of mileage.
+In other words, you may not get money for a brand-new tire if the tire that was damaged had noticeable signs of mileage.

-It's also important to factor in your collision deductible- the portion of the claim you pay.
+The deductible is the portion of the claim you pay.
 It may or may not be greater than the repair bill.
-If the cost is greater, it may make more sense to pay for the repair yourself and not report the claim.
+If the cost is greater, it may make more sense to pay for the repair yourself rather than report the claim.

 Stay safe this spring on Virginia's roadways.
-Remember to protect our transportation professionals by slowing down and yielding when you see VDOT at work!
+Remember to protect our transportation professionals by slowing down, yielding, and moving over when you see VDOT at work!